CBonnell/draft-lamps-rfc8398-bis/draft-bonnell-lamps-rfc8398bis.md

        Section 5.1 of {{!RFC5891}}.
     b.
 Transform all detected U-labels (Unicode) to A-labels (ASCII) as specified in Section 5.5 of {{RFC5891}}.
-2. Convert all uppercase letters found within the labels which constitute the domain part to lowercase letters.
+2. Convert all uppercase letters found within the NR-LDH and A-label labels which constitute the domain part to lowercase letters.

 For the setup of the Local-part, the Local-part MUST be verified to conform to the requirements of {{!RFC6530}} and {{RFC6531}}, including being a string in UTF-8 form.
-In particular, the local- part MUST NOT be transformed in any way, such as by doing case folding or normalization of any kind.
+In particular, the Local- part MUST NOT be transformed in any way, such as by doing case folding or normalization of any kind.
 The `Local-part` part of an internationalized email address is already in UTF-8.
 Once setup is